merttrkr/ewp-frontend/README.md

 npm install
 npm run dev
 ```
-Than you are good to go!
+Then you are good to go!

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.